1. The problem, and the finding that fixes it

-Three things make this worth writing down now.
-First, chatbots have become infrastructure: the largest services handle on the order of a billion queries a day.
-Second, the energy footprint of data centres is the fastest-growing item in global electricity demand — roughly 415 TWh in 2024, projected by the International Energy Agency to reach about 945 TWh by 2030, with AI the main driver [12].
-Third — and this is the encouraging part — the technique that fixes it is published, validated, and requires no new science.
-What follows is the argument, the published numbers, and the arithmetic.
+Most questions are trivial.
+So most of that compute is wasted, and it is wasted at scale: the largest services handle on the order of a billion queries a day, and data-centre energy is the fastest-growing item in global electricity demand — roughly 415 TWh in 2024, projected by the IEA to reach about 945 TWh by 2030, with AI the main driver [12].

-A language model answers by performing a fixed amount of arithmetic per word it produces: as a rule of thumb, about two floating-point operations per active model parameter per generated token [2].
-Energy consumption follows the arithmetic.
-Two consequences fall straight out of this:
+A language model performs a fixed amount of arithmetic per word it produces — roughly two floating-point operations per active parameter per generated token [2].
+Energy follows the arithmetic, and two multipliers fall out.

-- Model size is a multiplier on energy.
-For the same length of answer, a model with ten times fewer active parameters performs roughly ten times fewer operations.
-Whatever the absolute energy of a frontier answer is — and we will get to the estimates — the ratio between a large and a small model’s energy is anchored in arithmetic, not in anyone’s marketing.
+Model size.
+For the same answer length, a model with ten times fewer active parameters performs roughly ten times fewer operations.
+Whatever the absolute energy of a frontier answer turns out to be, the ratio between large and small is anchored in arithmetic rather than in anyone’s marketing.

-- Answer length is the other multiplier.
+Answer length.
 A twice-as-long answer costs twice the energy from the same model.
 Verbosity is an energy policy.

-The industry itself already validates the first point architecturally.
-Mixture-of-experts models — such as Mixtral 8x7B, which stores 47 billion parameters but activates only 13 billion per token — match or beat much larger dense models across standard benchmarks [10].
+The industry already validates the first point architecturally.
+Mixture-of-experts models — Mixtral 8x7B stores 47 billion parameters but activates only 13 billion per token — match or beat much larger dense models on standard benchmarks [10].
 Activating fewer parameters per token is the efficiency mechanism, applied inside one model.
-Per-question routing applies the same idea one level up: activate a smaller model entirely, whenever the question permits.
+Per-question routing applies the same idea one level up.

 3. What one answer actually costs

-Closed AI systems publish little, so per-query energy was for years a guessing game — the widely quoted “3 watt-hours per ChatGPT query” traces to a 2023 third-party estimate built on stacked assumptions [13], and is now considered several times too high.
-Since 2025, however, independent figures have converged remarkably well:
+Closed systems publish little, so per-query energy was for years a guessing game.
+The widely quoted “3 watt-hours per ChatGPT query” traces to a 2023 third-party estimate built on stacked assumptions [13] and is now considered several times too high.
+Since 2025 the independent figures have converged well.

 | Source (year) | Figure | Basis |